 visit ECFMG website and follow instructions to get your

 USMLE/ECFMG Identification Number.
-Then establish your ECFMG account here.
+Then proceed with establishing your ECFMG account here.
 (After receiving your medical diploma it must be submitted to ECFMG.

 The exact degree and title of the diploma that you must submit can be found with ECFMG reference guide for medical education credentials.